jaycliff/customDialogBox/README.md

 Custom-made, pseudo-synchronous dialogue boxes for **modern browsers**.
 Basically, this is a replacement for the browser's built-in dialogue boxes (**alert**, **confirm**, and **prompt**).

-Since these dialogue boxes are really asynchronous in nature (it can't return a value directly nor freeze the program execution unlike the browser's dialogue boxes), callbacks are utilized.
+Since these dialogue boxes are really asynchronous in nature (it can neither return a value directly nor freeze the program execution (which the browser's dialogue boxes does).), callbacks are utilized.

 ## Notes

 This requires the **jQuery** library.

-## $.custom_dialogue_box.alert()
+## Alert Dialogue Box

 ### Syntax